UBC-MDS/DSCI_522_Group411/doc/avocado_predictors_report.md

 | region\_Charlotte           |  0.0109272 |
 | region\_Sacramento          |  0.0097175 |

-Table 2.
+**Table 2**.
 The relative feature importances of the top 15 most important features determined by random forest regression model.

 We found that our top predictor of avocado prices is `type` (i.e. whether the avocado is organic or conventional).